mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

   http://c4.uits.iu.edu:8888/?token=e7464f3b156b27efcaf2c9e52197b40068c5eefd8231a955

-you would paste into a browser.
+Thanks to cut-paste standard graphical manipulation today as usual that is the best way to pass that messy URL to a browser.
 We emphasize the detailed URL you would used is heavily site dependent.
 There can be a great deal more complexity than this simplified example where all we change is the hostname.
-You can universally expect to need a more complex mapping to get the remote connection from your browswer through the cluster firewall.
+You can universally expect to need a more complex mapping to get the remote connection from your browser through the cluster firewall.
 The mechanism may be defined in the script defined by `MSPASS_RUNSCRIPT`, but it might not be either.
 Some guidance can be found in the networking configuration subsection below and by looking at other implementation found on in the scripts directory